 Initially, Secure Chat will be most useful for consenting clinical groups that commit to use it responsibly.

 Whereas In Basket supports a wide range of communication types, Chat is uni-dimensional.
 It supports simple person-to-person or person-to-group text messages.
 There is no support for advanced text editing, SmartTools or word processing.

-- Images: Individual messages can contain a photo if sent from a mobile application (Haiku or Canto).
+Images: Individual messages can contain a photo if sent from a mobile app (Haiku or Canto).

 Chat messages are especially effective for quick communications with colleagues using Connect Care mobility.
 Haiku (smartphones for physicians), Limerick (physician Apple Watches), Rover (nursing and allied health smartphones), Canto (physician iPads) and Hyperspace (desktop computers) all support visual and/or audible alerts to incoming chat messages.

-- Consensus: The members of a conversation should have a shared understanding about frequency of checking chat messages and expectations for speed of response.
-Examples include members of a clinical consult team currently on service for a defined shift, members of a critical care unit working together at the same time in related locations, etc.
+Consensus: The members of a conversation should have a shared understanding about frequency of checking chat messages and expectations for speed of response.
+Examples include members of a clinical consult team currently on service for a defined shift or members of a critical care unit working together at the same time in related locations.

 Mobility: Chat works well if all members of a conversation are using a mobile device.
 This improves the likelihood that alerts will be received.
 Each user needs to personalize their device to give audible, tactile or visual (badge) cues to new messages.
 Best to ensure that everyone is able before expecting everyone to participate.